awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

 **Note**
 You must add the `no_proxy` setting to the file and specify the IP address listed here\.
 It is the instance metadata endpoint for Systems Manager\.
 Without this IP address, calls to Systems Manager fail\.

-1. Save the file as `amazon-ssm-agent.override` in the following location: `/etc/init/`
+1. Save the file with the name `amazon-ssm-agent.override` in the following location: `/etc/init/`

 1. Stop and restart SSM Agent using the following commands: